DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 ### DayView.TimeTableLayoutProps

-Describes properties passed to a component that renders a day view time table layout.
+Describes properties passed to a component that renders a time table layout.

 Field | Type | Description
 ------|------|------------
-cellsData | Array&lt;Array&lt;[DayView.CellData](#dayviewcelldata)&gt;&gt; | Specifies a meta data for view cells. tableRef | (ref: ReactInstance) => void | A function that accepts the table's root React element. cellComponent | ComponentType&lt;[DayView.TimeTableCellProps](#dayviewtimetablecellprops)&gt; | A component that renders a day view time table cell. rowComponent | ComponentType&lt;[DayView.RowProps](#dayviewrowprops)&gt; | A component that renders a day view time table row.
+cellsData | Array&lt;Array&lt;[DayView.CellData](#dayviewcelldata)&gt;&gt; | Specifies the cells meta data.
+tableRef | (ref: ReactInstance) => void | A function that accepts the table root React element. cellComponent | ComponentType&lt;[DayView.TimeTableCellProps](#dayviewtimetablecellprops)&gt; | A component that renders a time table cell. rowComponent | ComponentType&lt;[DayView.RowProps](#dayviewrowprops)&gt; | A component that renders a time table row.

 ### DayView.TimeTableCellProps

-Describes properties passed to a component that renders a day view time table cell.
+Describes properties passed to a component that renders a time table cell.

 Field | Type | Description
 ------|------|------------
-startDate? | Date | Specifies a start time boundary for a cell. endDate? | Date | Specifies an end time boundary for a cell. children? | ReactNode | A React node used to render the time table cell content.
+startDate? | Date | Specifies the cell a start time. endDate? | Date | Specifies the cell end time. children? | ReactNode | A React node used to render the time table cell content.

 ### DayView.AppointmentLayerProps